slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Dont ever work for someone you dont want to become."
 -- Kevin Kelly*
-- if you can't see yourself working with someone for life, don't work with them for a day. -- Naval Ravikant*
+- if you can't see yourself working with someone for life, don't work with them for a day.
-- The most important lessons I learned were to remember that I'd hired them to do things that I could not.
-As such, they knew their job better than I did.
-If I could have done it myself, I'd not have had to hire them.
+-- Naval Ravikant*
 - (kk) Being enthusiastic is worth 25 IQ points.
-- (kk) Experience is overrated.
-When hiring, hire for aptitude, train for skills.
-Most really amazing or great things are done by people doing them for the first time.
-- (kk) If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
-To be hired, think like your boss.
 - people want freedom to choose their process.
 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
 - money is trust. system of mutual trust.
 - Two valid methods: hiring on culture contribution and hiring on culture matching.
-- É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja -->
+-->

 > *"He who works with his hands is a laborer.